 Start Late, Finish Rich by David Bach.
 A very practical, down-to-earth guide to personal finances which also manages to inspire you to take control and start saving.

 The Magic of Thinking BIG by David Schwartz.
 I love this book.
 It inspired me to dedicate 2011 as the Year of Thinking Big.
 For the record 2013 is the Year of Family for me, but I’m thinking it’s about time I gave Thinking BIG a re-read.
+Productivity Tools

-Trello.
+.
 If you love lists and keeping yourself organized like I do, then you’ll love Trello.
 I have their apps on my phone and iPad and it’s by far the best tool I’ve used for organizing my ‘to do’ lists and projects.
+Trello

-Evernote.
+.
 I’ve been using Evernote for years now but it wasn’t until I went ‘all in’ and spent a few hours setting up my Evernote to capture ALL my notes, that I really realized how useful and powerful this tool is.
 The best thing is that I can create notes in many different ways, writing text, forwarding email and clipping web pages.
 You can also save pdf documents into Evernote so I keep any ebooks I buy (or write) in there too.
 Everything ends up in the one place, which is also searchable.
+Evernote

 Moleskine Notebooks.
 While I love all things digital, there’s something about writing in a notebook, even if your handwriting is illegible as mine.
-I use my Moleskine for my daily ‘to do’ list and keeping track of random things like new recipes and ideas.
+I use my Moleskine for my daily ‘to do’ list and keeping track of random things like new recipes and ideas. iPhone Apps

-Audible.
+.
 I don’t know where I’d be without audio books.
 I certainly wouldn’t be able to average reading 1 book a week like I have for the last few years.
 Their membership pricing model makes audio books super affordable.
 Great for when you’re out running (or walking as I am these days), car trips or even when you’re hanging out in the garden or doing things around the house.
+Audible

 Shopping List.
 The creators of this app obviously thought long and hard about its name.
 Super helpful to have your shopping list with you at all times!
 I love that in the ‘shopping’ mode your items are organised by aisle (you setup the categories) and that I can text or email my list to a certain Irishman.